dpzrz/SEC-335/Week1.md

 ### Activity 1.2

 Using Google remote desktop were able to access our kali linux machine from our native browsers.
+The process was completed using the chrome extension installed on both our Kali linux workstations and our native browser.

 ### Assignment 1.2